michaelyuwh/multi-agent-ai-system/README.md

 4. **Google Search API errors**
    - Verify API key and Search Engine ID in `.env`
    - Check API quotas in Google Cloud Console

+5. **Web scraping errors**
+   - Check that target URLs are accessible
+   - Verify scraper agent is running on port 8002
+   - Some sites may block scraping attempts

 ### Logs and Debugging